Takydromus tachydromoides

 Takydromus tachydromoides, the Japanese grass lizard, is a wall lizard species of the genus Takydromus.
 It is found in Japan.
 Its Japanese name is 'kanahebi' (カナヘビ).
 'Hebi' means 'snake' in Japanese, although this lizard is not a snake.
-There are three lizards found in the four main islands of Japan.
-The other two are the Japanese gekko (also, Schlegel's Japanese gekko, Gekko japonicus), and the Okada's Five-lined Skink (Eumeces latiscutatus, also Plestiodon latiscutatus; this skink shows five lines only as a juvenile).
+There are three species of lizards found on the four main islands of Japan.
+The other two are the Japanese gekko (also known as Schlegel's Japanese gekko, Gekko japonicus ,or 'yamori' (ヤモリ) in Japanese) and the Okada's Five-lined Skink (Eumeces latiscutatus, also Plestiodon latiscutatus; the five lines on its back are only visible in its juvenile form).